+86 18221094035

 1. System Inspection

-• Check cleaning pump capacity (1.5× system design flow rate)
+• Confirm CIP pump capacity is ≥1.5× system design flow rate

-• Ensure cleaning tank volume >1.2× system water volume
+• Ensure cleaning tank volume is ≥1.2× total system water volume

 2. Safety Precautions

-• Set up pH monitoring in restricted zones
+• Install continuous pH monitoring in restricted cleaning zones

 3. Chemical Formulation